Climate change 'one of the most significant security threats of our time' – Defence Minister

 Given this, Mark said it "stands to reason" that the Government takes a deeper look in order to better understand the social and security implications of climate change, and what the Defence Force will face when it responds to these weather events.

-He said the Government had a work programme under way to help alleviate the effects of climate change.
+He said the Government had a work programme underway to help alleviate the effects of climate change.

-This includes re-energised Pacific policy settings, the development of a new climate change law, and the commitment to make 100 per cent of New Zealand's electricity renewable by 2035.

-Climate Change Minister James Shaw said at the 2018 Pacific Islands Forum, leaders affirmed that climate change presents the single greatest threat to the livelihood, security and wellbeing of Pacific people.